evam20/Kea_grp_7/README.md

 # ct_kea_2021_gr7
-This is a semester 4 project for SC course
+This is a module 4 project for SC course